Snider/security-research/unfriendly-companies/README.md

 ### SecTigo

-Trash; if ixplain why i'll get them in trouble.
-Dont use.
+Trash; if explain why i'll get them in trouble.
+Dont use, its Comodo gutted out to sell automated API access and bad support agents (unless you mail enterprise... then its a diffeent story)